FIRE Abroad Country Calculator (2026): Compare Costs and FI Timeline by Country

 Step 3: Add tax and compliance reality

-• estimated annual tax drag by country scenario
+• estimated annual tax drag by scenario

-• tax prep/compliance costs
+• tax-prep/compliance costs

 • filing complexity risk (simple, moderate, high)